rderelle/compareFASTA/README.md

-<p>This script is designed to compare a set of alignments to an reference alignment, all in FASTA format,
+<p>This script is designed to compare a set of alignments to a reference alignment, all in FASTA format,
    in order to identify true positive (TP), false negative (FN) and false positive (FP).
 It works as follows:

 - 1: after sorting the sequences by names, it extracts all positions from the reference and tested alignments